Skip to main content

 Our 12-week summer pre-sessional courses focus on developing the English language and core study skills you need to study effectively on an academic course in the UK.

-You can choose to complete the course online from your home country or to join us on campus in Cardiff.
+You can choose to complete the course online from your home country or on campus in Cardiff.

 Our 12-week programmes are full-time, intensive courses of approximately 30 hours per week, including class time, tutorials, self-study, homework and assessment.